Pride & Planning:

 Are your affairs in order?
 Most of us put off creating a will and related documents because we think it will take too much time, cost too much, or that only the wealthy need wills.
 But everyone—young or older—needs a will, and everyone deserves to have their wishes about medical care respected.

 It also doesn’t have to be complicated or expensive.
-That's why ALRP, Bay Area Lawyers for Individual Freedom (BALIF), Horizons Foundation, and Openhouse are teaming up to provide FREE legal assistance to help you plan your legacy!
+That's why ALRP and the law firm Wilson Sonsini are teaming up to provide FREE legal assistance to help you plan your legacy this Pride month.

 How it works: